freeradical13/freeradical13.github.io/index.md

 ## Viruses

 [Viruses][] (singular viron) have DNA (single- or double-stranded) or RNA (single- or double-stranded) but do not have a nucleus or other organelles.
 Instead, viruses surround their genome with a protein shell called a [capsid][] (made up of proteins called [capsomeres][]) with glycoproteins called attachment fibers to help bind with surface proteins on a target cell.
-Viruses may have an additional [viral envelope][] around the capsid which is a phospholipid bilayer with glycoproteins called spikes used for attachment.
+Viruses may have an additional [viral envelope][] around the capsid which is a phospholipid bilayer plasma membrane with glycoproteins called spikes used for attachment.
 Viruses reproduce by injecting their genes into an existing cell and use the cell's machinery to reproduce.
 Viral DNA or RNA may be called vDNA or vRNA, respectively.
 Viruses are generally about 10 - 300nm in diameter.
+Virus shapes are generally either helical, polyhedral, or complex.

 Viruses that infect bacteria are called [bacteriophages][] (or phages).
 The capsid on a phage is connected to a tail structure that helps to attach to a target cell, after which enzymes digest part of the membrane to allow the phage to insert its genes.